- Home/

 "There are no exceptions to these regulations.
 Therefore, documentation of all business use of credit cards, including interest, is essential."

-Bottom line: Americans can’t take advantage of perhaps millions of dollars in potential tax write-offs for personal credit card interest.
-A WalletHub analysis found that in 2024, credit card holders in the U.S. paid more than $254 billion in interest and fees.
+Bottom line: Americans can't take advantage of perhaps millions of dollars in potential tax write-offs for personal credit card interest.

 Example: If total credit card interest for the tax year is $2,400 on personal spending, that $2,400 typically does not reduce taxable income because personal credit card interest tax treatment is generally non-deductible.

-For anyone deducting credit card interest, the key is proving the charges were business expenses, not personal expenses, and keeping records that support the business purpose for tax purposes.
+For anyone deducting credit card interest, the key is proving the charges were business expenses — not personal expenses — and keeping records that support the business purpose for tax purposes.

 Confirm the charges are business expenses (ordinary and necessary for business income).